 Preparing Innovators for Worldwide Impact with an Online Masters in Computer Science

-Baylor University’s Master of Computer Science online degree program prepares its graduates for the highest-demand roles in software engineering and data science.
+Baylor University’s Master of Computer Science online degree program prepares its graduates for the highest-demand roles in software engineering.
 Our curriculum emphasizes technical proficiency, innovative thinking, ethical considerations, and the trends shaping science and technology on a global scale.

 Designed for students with a Bachelor’s degree in Computer Science, Engineering, Mathematics, Physics, or a closely-related degree, this program will prepare you to become an expert in computing.

 Developed for maximum demand—earn advanced credentials and skills for leading computer science roles.

 Instills innovative thinking—gain comprehensive knowledge and thoughtful skill-building for technology experts.

 Globally connected, ethically centered—consider the human aspects surrounding technology in an increasingly connected and diverse world.

 Data Scientist jobs openings are projected to increase by

 Current active job postings